Tipperary Libraries offer free book bags to all children starting school in September

 Lana Ryan from Bright Beginnings pre-school collecting her library card and bag in Cashel library, with Suzanne Brosnan from the library

-All children starting school in September 2022 can get a free Book Bag at their local library.
+All children starting school in September 2022 can get a free Book Bag at their local library in Tipperary.

 The ‘My Little Library Book Bag’ initiative is a collaboration between libraries and the Department of Children, Equality, Disability, Integration and Youth as part of the First 5 Strategy.